paul-hansen/wsl2windows-runner/README.md

 ## Why?
 Rust compilation on Windows is slower than on linux even when building exe files with the msvc toolchain, and it's a pain (impossible?) to get some graphical applications like [Bevy](https://bevyengine.org) to run in WSL2.
 This allows you to have some of the build speed improvements of building on linux while still being able to have the output .exe run in Windows automatically.
-This works great with Clion.
+Works great with RustRover/Clion (or other IDEs that support using Rust with WSL and expect to be able to use cargo run).

 ## Performance comparison

 These numbers will vary greatly and should only be used to get a rough idea of the performance gain you _might_ get.
+The numbers varied greatly even between runs on the same machine in some cases.
+I recommend comparing with your own setup to make sure it's benefiting you with your setup and project.

 ### Clean Build